gig3r-com/giger/README.md

 ## License
 This project is licensed under the Creative Commons License.

-Created with ❤️ by LarpVenture
+Created with ❤️ by GIG3R Larp Team and LarpVenture

 For any inquiries, please contact juskiw.borys - at - gmail.com